African - American First Ladies of Distinction

 Joycelyn Elders

 Joycelyn Elders (b.
-1933), a medical doctor, was the first to be appointed Surgeon General of the United States by President Bill Clinton in 1993.
+1933), a medical doctor, was the first U.S. Surgeon General, appointed by President Bill Clinton in 1993, and advocated for health equity and teen pregnancy prevention.

 FOLLOW US